FellegaraR/Terrain_Trees/README.md

 # Terrain Trees library #

-We propose a new in-core family of spatial indexes for the analysis of Triangulated Irregular Networks (TINs).
-We call such indexes Terrain trees.
+Terrain trees are a new in-core family of spatial indexes for the representation and analysis of Triangulated Irregular Networks (TINs).
-A Terrain tree combines a minimal encoding of the connectivity of the underlying triangle mesh with a hierarchical spatial index implicitly encoding the other topological relations among the mesh elements.
+Terrain trees combine a minimal encoding of the connectivity of the underlying triangle mesh with a hierarchical spatial index, implicitly representing the other topological relations among vertices, edges and vertices.
+Topological relations are extracted locally within each leaf block of the hierarchal index at runtime, based on specific application needs.
+We have developed a tool based on Terrain trees for terrain analysis, which includes state-of-the-art estimators for slope and curvature, and for the extraction of critical points.
-Topological relations are extracted locally within each leaf block of the hierarchy at runtime, based on specific application needs.
-We introduce a new tool for the multivariate analysis of the surface by combining different scalar fields (i.e., the elevation and the curvature values).
-By computing a combinatorial discrete vector field we are able to study the mutual relationships between the different fields providing new insight on the terrain morphology.
-Moreover, we have developed other state-of-the-art estimators, such as slope estimation, curvature computation, and the extraction of the terrain critical points on the Terrain trees.
+By working on TINs generated from big LiDAR (Light, Detection and Ranging) data sets, we demonstrate the effectiveness and scalability of the Terrain trees against a state-of-the-art compact data structures.

 ### Reference Paper ###